 UpGrade is an open-source A/B testing platform that facilitates randomized experiments on digital learning experiences.
 Currently it allows experiments to contrast the type/sequence/timing of secondary math content within MATHia, but by the end of the grant period it will enable connections to other software applications.

-Terracotta is an open-source research platform that facilitates randomized experiments on learning activities within Canvas.
-It allows researchers to evaluate the content, context, timing, and mode of learning activities.
+Terracotta is a Canvas plug-in that allows teachers and researchers to embed studies directly in their learning management system course sites.
+The platform facilitates randomized experiments in service of evaluating the content, context, timing, and mode of learning activities.
+It includes an automated informed consent workflow, outcomes-mapping, and data export.
 The learning activities manipulated in Terracotta have the potential to be designed and implemented differentially at the class-level.

 Kinetic will enable research on a wide spectrum of postsecondary learner outcomes related to behavior, performance, and psychosocial constructs.
 Depending upon the version of Kinetic and the exact outcomes of interest, researchers might design their studies using pre- and post-intervention assessments, collection of self-report or external data from students, and/or longitudinal analyses over multiple time scales using student records in OpenStax products.
 The alpha version will allow researchers to administer any measure that can be delivered via Qualtrics, while the beta version will allow linking of these researcher-administered measures to existing learner outcomes in OpenStax materials.